Dolphin Research

 a.
-Currently, the major technology giants (except for $Tesla(TSLA.US)) are likely to be bearish in the short term and may be neutral in the long term.
-These tech giants have essentially built their business empires under the globalist umbrella created by the Democratic Party.
-Trump's return to American nationalism is not favorable for these tech giants.
-However, the good news is that these tech giants' business barriers can grow independently from the protection of their home country, so the pressure is not too great.
+For current tech giants (except $Tesla(TSLA.US)), it's short-term bearish but may turn neutral in the long run.
+These tech giants essentially achieved their commercial imperialism under the globalist umbrella woven by the Democrats.
+Trump's return to American nativism isn't favorable for them.
+Fortunately, these tech giants' business moats allow them to grow independently without relying on their home country's protection, so the pressure isn't too severe.

 c.
-For traditional industries, whether it is military (Republican defense spending is generally high) or traditional energy (reducing subsidies for green energy and not overly accelerating green energy penetration), overall, it is clearly beneficial for traditional industries represented by the Dow Jones. $ProShares Ultra Dow30 ETF(DDM.US)
+For traditional industries, whether it's defense (Republican defense spending is generally high) or traditional energy (reducing green energy subsidies, not prematurely accelerating green energy penetration), it's clearly bullish for Dow Jones-represented traditional sectors. $ProShares Ultra Dow30 ETF(DDM.US)

 The copyright of this article belongs to the original author/organization.